omgnetwork/omgnetwork.github.io/docs/security/bug-bounty-program.md

 - Outdated third-party software
 - Any HTTP security header related issues
 - Content Spoofing
-- Issues affecting users of outdated or un-patched browsers and platforms.
+- Issues affecting users of outdated or unpatched browsers and platforms.
 - Weak TLS and SSL ciphers
 - Private keys that are not used in production or public test networks
 - Credentials or API keys that are expired

 ---

-Thank you for helping keep OMG network safe and we wish you happy bug hunting!
+Thank you for helping keep the OMG Network safe and we wish you happy bug hunting!
 Let us know if you have questions at bounty@omg.network.